 One of the many reasons people do not put their content online is worries about security – they worry that the material can be repeatedly copied and they will have no control over it.
 So Acrobat files can be protected with 2 passwords – an Owner password which also allows the user to alter the file and a more limited User password.
 If you do not have the password, you can still copy the file but not open it.

 PDF Encryption relies on the fact that some mathematical functions are much harder to reverse than to do.
 For example, the question ‘what is 6 times 7?’ is easy – it’s 42 (indeed the answer to life, the Universe and Everything according to the writer Douglas Adams).
-But it is much harder to do in reverse – given 42 as a value, there are an infinite number of sums.
-Encryption works in a similar way – given a password, its easy to encode and decode some data.
-But its much harder to have some data and workout the password from it.
-The only way to work it out is to try random combination – and there are a lot of them….
+But it is much harder to do in reverse – given 42 as a value, there is an infinite number of sums.
+Encryption works in a similar way – given a password, it is easy to encode and decode some data.
+But it is much harder to have some data and workout the password from it.
+The only way to work it out is to try random combinations – and there are a lot of them…

 The key is calculated for each PDFObject in the PDF file using local data for each object and the password – that makes it much harder to crack because all the key keeps changing in the data.
 If you want to decipher something, the longer the example you have, the easier it is.